 No tillage, also known as zero tillage, is a tillage system where the soil is left undisturbed from harvest to planting except for nutrient placement.
 Planting is accomplished in a narrow seedbed or slot created by coulters, row cleaners, row chisels or rotor tillers (Ajirloo and Ahangar, 2014).
 No tillage is slowly gaining some attention globally.
 For example, in 2011, South America had about 45% of the total global area under no-tillage; North America, 32% followed by Australia and New Zealand 14%.
-Europe had 1.35 million ha under no-tillage which is about one percent of the total global area under conservation agricultural (Friedrich et al., 2012).
+Europe had 1.35 million ha under no-tillage which is about one percent of the total global area while Africa had 1.01 million ha under no-tillage which is also about one percent of the global area under conservation agricultural (Friedrich et al., 2012).
 The adoption of zero or no-tillage is therefore much higher in the American and Australian continents than other continents.